Export Contact, Leads & Attachments from Salesforce to CSV

 Adding Tasks to Export Accounts, Contacts or Leads from Salesforce

 On the fourth step, we add tasks with objects we want to pull from Salesforce.
 In our tutorial, we will export Contacts from Salesforce as an example.
 However, you can export Accounts from Salesforce in the same way if required or any other Salesforce object.
-To add a task to the package, click Add new on the left of the package editor.
+To add a task to the integration, click Add new on the left of the integration editor.
 The task editor window will open.

 In the task editor window, perform the following steps: